zeropointnothing/ZeroPointNothing/README.md

 \-
 -

 ***"Your kind is blind, child.
 Nothing will change that.
-From the dawn of time till its end, they will only see what they want to."***
+From the dawn of time until its end, they will only see what they want to."***
 <!---
 ZeroPointNothing/ZeroPointNothing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.